-7. Income Taxes
+6. Income Taxes

 Youth Co-Op, Inc. is organized as a not-for-profit entity and is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
-Unrelated business income, of which the Organization had none for the fiscal year ended June 30, 2015, would be subject to federal income taxes.
+Unrelated business income, of which the Organization had none for the fiscal year ended June 30, 2017, would be subject to federal income taxes.
 Accordingly, no provision for income taxes is required.
-YCI's information returns filed with the Internal Revenue Service have not been examined in the past.
+YCI is no longer subject to U.S. federal income tax examination by tax authorities for years before 2014.